 The English countryside is studded with all manner of manors, castles, and palaces.
 Many of these stately homes, as the English call them, were built in Victorian times by ridiculously rich nobles and aristocrats.
 To maintain these lavish mansions and grounds, which have been crippled by taxes on both income and inheritances, many have opened their doors to visitors (some are managed by the National Trust, while others remain private).

-These days, the most popular stately home to visit is Highclere Castle, where much of the television series Downton Abbey was filmed.
+These days, the most popular stately home to visit is Highclere Castle, where much of Downton Abbey was filmed (both the TV series and the film).
 An hour from London, Highclere has been home to the earls of Carnarvon since 1679, but the present, Jacobean-style house was rebuilt in the 1840s by Sir Charles Barry, who also designed London's Houses of Parliament.
 The Egyptian exhibit there features artifacts collected by Highclere's fifth earl, a keen amateur archaeologist.

-Because of the show's popularity, Highclere tickets can be hard to come by.
+Because of Downton Abbey's popularity, Highclere tickets can be hard to come by.
 For a similarly grand experience, visit Blenheim Palace, 30 minutes from Oxford — my pick for the number-one stately home in Britain.
 Too many palaces can send you into a furniture-wax coma, but as a sightseeing experience and for simple visual grandeur, Blenheim is among Europe's finest.

 The palace was gifted to John Churchill, first duke of Marlborough, after he defeated Louis XIV's French forces at the Battle of Blenheim in 1704.
 This event marked a turning point in the centuries-long struggle between the two nations, as it put the skids on France's rise and saved Britain.
 Some historians claim that if not for his victory, we'd all be speaking French today.
 Nearly two centuries later, another famous Churchill, named Winston, was born at Blenheim.
 It's inspiring to be here in the home of the two Churchills who saved Britain, first from the French, then nearly 250 years later, from the Germans.